jamiepowerTUD/SQA_Assignment/Hand-Book.md

 - **Planning Poker**
 <br>
-	- Uses story points to estimate a tasks difficulty based on the fibonacci sequence ( 0,1,2,3,5,8,13,20,40 and 100) with each number representing a different level of complexity.
+	- Using story points to estimate a tasks difficulty based on the fibonacci sequence ( 0,1,2,3,5,8,13,20,40 and 100) with each number representing a different level of complexity.
- 	Team members use numbered cards to vote for an estimate of a task.
+ 	Team members should use numbered cards to vote for an estimate of a task.
 Voting continues until all are agreed upon and unanimous after discussion.
-It is open to interpretation among teams 	so  many minor variations of the procedures are conducted depedning on the team or organisation.
+It is open to interpretation among teams so  many minor variations of the procedures are conducted depending on your teams understadning.

 	* Pros
 	Good Technique to use when your team numbers are small and where there are 10 or less items to vote on